Stray Kids: Songwriting and lyrical themes

-Stage, performance and concept aesthetics
+Stage performance and concept aesthetics

-Stray Kids has been acknowledged for the band's stage and performance through multiple daesang (Note: A daesang, is the highest honor given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) (grand prize) awards in this category, such as the Performance of the Year award at the 2021 Asia Artist Awards (AAA), Stage of the Year award at the 2023 AAA, and the Best Performance awards at the 2023 and 2024 Hanteo Music Awards.
+Stray Kids has been acknowledged for the band's stage and performance through multiple daesang (Note: A daesang is the highest honor given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) (grand prize) awards in this category, such as the Performance of the Year award at the 2021 Asia Artist Awards (AAA), the Stage of the Year award at the 2023 AAA, and the Best Performance awards at the award at the Hanteo Music Awards (HMA) in 2023 and 2024.
 They also earned the title "K-Performance Leaders".
 Industry figures and the media have praised the band's stage performances during year-end award shows.

 Stray Kids earned the title "Concept Matjib" for their innovative concept in each release.
 The band's concepts are shown in the choreography, music videos, stage outfits, and music style; the group's stylist, whose pseudonym on Instagram is Doooho, received praise for styling the band's outfits.
 "God's Menu" choreography incorporates mixing, frying, seasoning, and chopping to match the song's culinary concept.
 Door-knocking choreography is used for "Back Door".
 In the music video for "Thunderous", the band members danced in dokkaebi styles with pungmul folks and white lions in front of a hanok to incorporate Korean folklore.
 For "Maniac", they referenced Frankenstein's monster in the lyrics, choreography, and concept photographs.

 Stray Kids incorporate choreography and stage properties to complete their concept aesthetics, especially for year-end shows and competitions.
-During the 35th Golden Disc Awards, Stray Kids performed "God's Menu" with elegant dance moves and a huge fan, and received a best performance award for the first time.
+During the 35th Golden Disc Awards, Stray Kids performed "God's Menu" with elegant dance moves and a huge fan and received a best performance award for the first time.
 During the 2020 SBS Gayo Daejeon performance, they performed a nanta show to emphasize the cooking theme of "God's Menu".
-During 2021 SBS Gayo Daejeon, they performed "Winter Falls" and "Thunderous" (Christmas version) with point choreography using canes, a performance that staged scenes from the popular Netflix drama Squid Game, and Felix's tap dance.
+During the 2021 SBS Gayo Daejeon, they performed "Winter Falls" and "Thunderous" (Christmas version) with point choreography using canes, a performance that staged scenes from the popular Netflix drama Squid Game, and Felix's tap dance.

 The group competed in and won the 2021 competition show Kingdom: Legendary War, where they performed for five rounds, including the introduction stage.
 Experts from the industry praised Stray Kids for their creative performances, which made the most of the visual effects with LED flashlights and the emotional effects with acrobatic choreographies and acting based on a storyline.
 The particular performance of a mashup between "God's Menu" and "Ddu-Du Ddu-Du" by Blackpink, with a concept from Deadpool, received praise from industry figures and the public, including the Deadpool actor Ryan Reynolds and his friend, actor Hugh Jackman.
 The praise from the actors led to Stray Kids' participation in one of the soundtracks for Deadpool & Wolverine (2024).